-General Jacques-François de Boussay Menou
+General Jacques François de Menou de Boussay

-Deputy of the nobility to the Estates-General who converted to Islam and succeeded Kléber as commander in Egypt
+Deputy of the nobility to the Estates General who converted to Islam and succeeded Kléber as commander in Egypt

 Born: September 3, 1750